carverdamien/trace-cmd/TraceDisplay/README.md

 Rules are then specified and applied to describe how to draw and color shapes from the data.

 The default rules are the following:
-* For each event a small vertical segment is drawn at `(x0,y0)` where `x0` is the timestamp at which the event occured and `y0` the cpu on with the event was recorded.
+* For each event, a small vertical segment is drawn at `(x0,y0)` where `x0` is the timestamp at which the event occured and `y0` the cpu on which the event was recorded.
 * Each segment are then colored according to the type of the event.

 ## Examples